17 Solutions to Keep Deer Off Your Property

 With any type of deer-resistant plants, you’ll learn by trial and error which plants are not favored by the deer where you live.
 Try asking other homeowners and gardeners to get an idea of the plants they use to repel deer.

 8. Use plants and shrubs as texture-based repellents.
 Poisonous plants, such as daffodils, are avoided by deer.
-Mullein or lamb’s ear have a texture that deer don’t like.
+Mullein or lamb’s ear has a texture that deer don’t like.
 Shrubs like Russian olive, boxwood and oleander are also unappealing to deer because they are prickly and not pleasant to chew.
 Keep in mind, though, that while these are not plants that deer prefer, if a deer is hungry enough, it will eat whatever it can find.
 That’s why there are no deer-proof plants — only deer-resistant ones.

 Keep in mind that some deer-repelling plants can quickly overwhelm your yard.
 For example, catmint and mullein are sometimes considered weeds because they spread quickly and grow well in less-than-ideal conditions.
 Be sure to research anything before you plant it so you understand its growing habits and how to keep it controlled.